-- After the production receives its rating, a review of the film is written and distributed to the public and the media and is posted on American Humane Association’s website.
+- After the production receives its rating, a review of the film is written and and is posted on American Humane Association's website.

 - American Humane Association handles public and media inquiries about the film as they relate to animal action for the life of the production, including Blu-ray/DVD release, internet streaming/downloads and television airings.